DOS stands for Disk Operating System and it is a command line

 C: virtual disk.
 As mentioned before, you can edit

-guess that would take the fun out of running DOSBox.
+automatically, but image guess that would take the fun out of

-I think it is a great idea to revive many old i386 and i486 PCs.
+to revive many old i386 and i486 PCs.
+The installations was be

-installations must be done from a floppy so mount the path of
+done from a floppy so you had to mount the of the directory

 MOUNT A X:\[path]